GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 The `GetAccessTokenByRefreshToken` module is used to get a new access token and a new refresh token by using the refresh token which is obtained from `GetTokensByCode` module.

-**Required parameters:**
+**Parameters:**

 - oxd_id: oxd ID from client registration
-- refresh_token: Generated from the GetTokensByCode module
+- refresh_token: Obtained from the get_tokens_by_code method
-- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource.
-- protection_access_token: Generated from GetClientToken module (Optional, required if oxd-https-extension is used)
+- protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)

 **Request:**